TEACH US TO PRAY

 He was a man of Vision

-Every Sunday we meet at 9.30 for our Prayer Furnace.
+Once we start meeting again physically we will meet at 9.30am for our Prayer Furnace.
 We pray for the morning meeting, for other events taking place and for each other.

 At different times in the year we stop our normal mid-week groups and come together to pray.
 These are important times for us as we seek God and hear from Him.